tiepdotme/lisacharlotterost.github.io/_posts/2017-05-07-why-do-we-not-believe-in-facts.md

 ---
 layout: post
-title: Why Do We Not Believe In Facts, And How To Fix That
+title: Why You Don't Believe In Facts, And How To Fix It
 tag: talk
 ---